and02709/power_calculator/README.md

 **Step 2 — Simulation array jobs (`pwr_sub_python.sh`)**

 Each array job processes a chunk of 100 rows from the index file.
 For each row, `pwr_process_chunk_z.py` loads the reference pconn, draws `--ntime` timepoints (2000 in this example), and computes an empirical FC covariance matrix.
-With `--nrep 20`, each (size, index) combination is simulated 20 times.
-Output files are written per replicate:
+With `--nrep 20`, each (size, index) combination is simulated via time series 20 times.
+Output files are written per subject:

 ```
 pwr_data/dat_size_<N>_index_<i>_cov.npy